IP roadmap – Your path to industrial design registration – Direct filing with the Canadian Intellectual Property Office

-You have 3 months to request a review of the file by the Patent Appeal Board.
-If no response is received, your application may be refused.
+You have 3 months from the date on the notice of possible refusal to request a review of the application by the Patent Appeal Board.
+If no response is received, your application will be considered for refusal.

-9 – Registration (applicant)
+9 – Registration

-Upon registration you will receive:
+Upon registration, you will receive:

-10 – Maintaining your industrial design registration (applicant)
+10 – Maintaining your exclusive right

 - Date modified: